Books > Learner Autonomy

 • Future directions in autonomous language learning

-This book serves as an essential resource for language teachers, teacher trainers, curriculum developers, and researchers interested in promoting learner autonomy in educational settings.
-It bridges the gap between theory and practice, offering concrete strategies for implementation while maintaining a solid theoretical foundation.
+This book serves as an essential resource for language teachers, teacher trainers, curriculum developers, and researchers.

-The work contributes to our understanding of how learners can be empowered to take greater responsibility for their learning journey, ultimately leading to more effective and sustainable language acquisition outcomes.
+The work contributes to our understanding of how learners can be empowered to take greater responsibility for their learning journey.